sdbip/Segerfeldt.EventStore/NUnit/Segerfeldt.EventStore.Source.NUnit/README.md

 # Segerfeldt.EventStore.Source.NUnit

-A package for assisting tests of Segerfeldt.EventSourcing.Source applications.
+A package providing NUnit users with a language for testing Segerfeldt.EventSourcing.Source applications.

-It allows for unit testing entities.
-You can verify added events without needing to publish them:
+It allows for unit testing `IEntity` events without publishing them, using the Hamcrestian `Assert.That()` method:

 ```csharp
 [Test]